patricksurry/c65/README.md

 ## Magic IO

-`c65` provides a magic IO block that spans a 22 byte range and is normally based at $f000.
+`c65` provides a magic IO block that spans a 22 byte range, based at $f000 by default.
 Use `-m` to change the base address.
 This supports a number of IO functions:

     Addr    Name    Description